 By James R Kavanagh & Raymond Leung | Waterford Press | 2000 | Unbound | 12 pages, colour illustrations |

 Offices & Chapters

 Bristlecone Audubon is dedicated to preserving all wild lands, wild watersheds and their wildlife habitats on public and private lands in northeast Nevada, protecting them from ongoing threats, educating the public about the value and need for healthy living landscapes, promoting a conservation ethic in our communities and improving the management and restoration of all native landscapes for the benefit of humanity and earth’s biological diversity.

 Lahontan Audubon Society (LAS) was founded in December 1963 by Fred Ryser, John Davis, and Marge Sill.
 LAS started the Truckee Meadows Christmas Bird Count that same year, and has collected over 50 years of data for that original count circle, as well as creating several other area Christmas Bird Count circles.

 We’re tackling the biggest threats to land and water across Nevada so people and nature can thrive.

 If you have observed a rare bird in Nevada, a written description is an excellent way of providing a credible and permanent record of your observation.
 The purpose of the Nevada Bird Records Committee (NBRC) is to archive all records of Nevada Review Species, for the long-term objective of determining patterns of occurrence and distribution of Nevada's avifauna.
 NBRC requests documentation for all observations of species on the Nevada Review List…

 Nevada Wildlife Federation

-> The Nevada Wildlife Federation (NvWF) is an all volunteer organization dedicated to sustaining Nevada's natural resources for Nevada's natural resources for wildlife through conservation and education.
-NvWF is the state affiliate of the National Wildlife Federation…
+The Nevada Wildlife Federation (NvWF) is the oldest statewide conservation organization dedicated to sustaining Nevada’s natural resources for wildlife through conservation, preservation, and education.

-> Red Rock Audubon Society
+Red Rock Audubon Society